Alessine/predicting_pirate_attack_success/README.md

 <!-- Contact -->
 ## Contact

-If you find this repo interesting or would like to suggest improvements, get in touch.
+If you find this repo interesting or would like to suggest improvements, please get in touch.
 I would be happy to hear from you.